scotttherobot/ElementPool/README.md

 ### Data structure

-Why does the question data structure look like, might you ask?
-Here's a sample of what is returned from `pool.sortedQuestions()`.
+What does the question data structure look like?
+Here's a short sample of what is returned from `pool.sortedQuestions()`.
 I've broken up each question tuple some for readability.